River Christmas Markets Cruise

 almost brand new (it

-was built last year), and has been been custom designed to meet the special
+is being launched earlier in 2014), and has been been custom designed to meet the special

 needs of the Danube, enabling it to operate in less favorable